Mo0Khaled/numpad/README.md

 <img src="https://user-images.githubusercontent.com/55635328/216777871-0480f38b-b3a0-4c24-9b6e-1b119e17a3f2.png" width="400" height="600">

-also you can find The sample code can be found under the `example` package.
+also you can find The sample code under the `example` package.